Simon946/3h-projects/README.md

 Takes an ASCII string and converts the uppercase letters to lowercase and vice versa

 Base64:
-binary (8 bit) to base64 (6 bit) encoding.
+Binary (8 bit) to base64 (6 bit) encoding.
 Used in websites and email

+SetCalc:
+Do calculations with sets (union, intersect, difference, complement, multiplication and exponent) The sets are set<string>

+Automaton:
+A finite atomaton that can check if a string is accepted by a language using transitions between states with labels.
+Breadth first search is applied to look for a final state.